BlueBrain/dash/README.md

 # DASH
 ## Description

 DASH provides generic, efficient multi-threaded data access.
 It allows data distribution and synchronization in heterogenous environments, implemented by the CoDASH library.
 The primary use case is the development of task-parallel multi-threaded applications.

-DASH fulfils the following requirements:
+DASH fulfills the following requirements:

 * Memory efficient
     * All threads share the data and copy-on-write